marthoc/docker-homeseer/README.md

 @krallin for his "tini" container init process: https://github.com/krallin/tini.

+@oznu for his implementation of avahi and dbus running under s6, which I shamelessly stole from his oznu/docker-homebridge project: https://github.com/oznu/docker-homebridge.

 HomeSeer for making great home automation software and allowing it to run on Linux!

 ### Changelog